michaelandrefraniatte/michaelandrefraniatte/README.md

 ﻿
-If you use anything from me, thank you for considering my 25 years and more of works without being paid, with your small financial contribution, by becoming a sponsor.
+If you use anything from me, thank you to pay me, by becoming a sponsor.
 https://github.com/sponsors/michaelandrefraniatte

 I don't allow re-use of my works.
 I only allow sponsors to use my works in private manner.
 I invite sponsors to contact me.